dustinpfister/blog_posts/_posts/python-error.md

 There are a great number of built in types of exceptions, for a full list it might be best to check out the [official python doc on built in exceptions](https://docs.python.org/3.7/library/exceptions.html#Exception).
 However that doc might not do the best job when it comes to showing a few examples of the various types of exceptions.
 In this section I will be going over a few examples of some of the types of exceptions that I have run into so far when it comes to working out simple python code examples.

 ### 2.1 - KeyError

+When it comes to working with dictionary values it is possible to end up with a Key Error when trying to get a key that is not in the dictionary value.
+When working with a dictionaty value in python a key value should not be confused with an attrabute, those are two differnt things when it comes to this kind of data structore value.

 ```python
 d = {'foo': 42}